Fatbirder's Top 1000 Birding Websites

 ISLES OF SCILLY BIRDING HOILDAY DAY 5

-I spent the last day of my holiday on Joe Pender's boat with Bob Flood and Higgo.
-What a trip it was!
-We started off by heading past St. Martins, where we picked up 2 Common Scoters and 2 Grey Phalaropes.
+I spent the final day of my holiday on Joe Pender’s boat, joined by Bob Flood and Higgo—and what a trip it turned out to be!
+We started our journey past St. Martin’s, where we quickly picked up two Common Scoters and two Grey Phalaropes, setting a promising tone for the day.

 Grey Phalarope